The Crumbling Empire

 “The Emperor was going to be in a cave surrounded by lava.
 The throne room was down in the lower levels of what turns out to be the Empire’s headquarters planet.
 I imagined it to be dark and spooky with enormous buildings and a metal surface and, down below, huge avenues like on Wall Street in Manhattan.
 George stated that he wanted a planet that was a city with endless built-up areas.
 In my mind it was built a thousand years ago, layer after layer.
 The Emperor’s office would be at the bottom of it, so far down that you would have lava.”

-Starwars.com took it a little further.
-Here’s what they had to say:
+Starwars.com took it a little further:

 In its earliest incarnation, the Emperor’s throne room was not aboard the Death Star at all, but rather deep below a palace on the capital world, overlooking a lake of lava.
 An early sketch of the exterior of the second Death Star had the Emperor’s throne room as a contained sphere held away from the station by two bracketing arms.
 In another early sketch, the throne was suspended from above by a thick cylindrical arm.
 Other art showed the throne in a central elevated disk connected by a bewildering array of curving catwalks.